 There are various ways to hack your console and get unlimited access to online materials such as games and even play media files such as DVDs.
 One of these ways is to download or install a browser that can achieve just that.
 The Homebrew Browser is an application that enables one to download apps through your console without necessarily using a computer or drawing them out to your SD card.
 Therefore, if you own a game console and would like to run other programs or software in it that are not the original programs of the console, then a Homebrew browser is your best bet.
-So, a Homebrew browser is a software that helps users to program their consoles to do that which they intend it to do, such as play DVDs or play games that are either illegal or not licensed.
+So, a Homebrew browser helps users program their consoles to do that which they intend it to do, such as play DVDs or play games that are either illegal or not licensed.
 Homebrew apps can also be used to play pirated games.
 For this reason, gaming companies such as Nintendo have been trying to update and improve their software to make it impossible for people to hack these consoles with Homebrew browsers and apps.
-However, despite their big budgets in Research and Development, they have always been reduced to playing catch up in this sector as more and more consoles continue to be hacked to accommodate a lot more functions than initially intended by the manufacturers.
+However, despite their big budgets in Research and Development, they have permanently been reduced to playing catch up in this sector as more and more consoles continue to be hacked to accommodate many more functions than initially intended by the manufacturers.

 To successfully install the homebrew software on a console you will need the following;

 - B. An SD card

 - C. An SD card reader